-Similar to traditional sweet potato casserole, this sweet dish is sure to become a family holiday favorite.
+This butternut squash casserole is similar to traditional sweet potato casserole, but has a very pleasant twist on flavor that’s sure to become a family favorite.

 A while back, I was working on a seasonal/celebrational cookbook.
-Something to help you celebrate your seasons and holidays with clean eating throughout the year.
+Something to help you celebrate your seasons and holidays while still eating clean and healthy throughout the year.
 But in the end, the book idea got scrapped (I’m working on something else now), and I was left with a very small collection of seasonal recipes.
 This was one of them.

 In truth, this was really meant to replace a traditional sweet potato casserole.
 The butternut squash gives it just a little something different, and the sweet, nut topping gives it a delicious bit of crunch.
-It’s truly a wonderful holiday flavor and texture and I hope your family will enjoy it for years to come.
+It’s truly a wonderful holiday flavor and texture, but it’s also great any time during the autumn and winter months.
+It makes a wonderfully delicious side dish for just about any main course that would pair well with butternut.

-If you need something a little different for the holidays, this Clean Eating Butternut Squash Casserole Recipe might be just what you're looking for!
+If you need something a little different for the holidays, this Butternut Squash Casserole might be just what you're looking for!

 - 3 1/2 lb. butternut squash